 I started making my own homemade version of yum yum sauce years ago but I’ve tweaked it over the years.
-This recipe IS Trim Healthy Mama Friendly in an S setting, because of the butter and mayo it cannot be used on the FP or E style versions.
+I recommend you start with the base recipe and add or subtract as you wish.

-I’ve made this with pure Stevia, Gentle Sweet, Swerve, Pyure, coconut sugar (yuck), liquid stevia… and probably some other sweeteners but my favorite is the erythritol stevia confectioners blend because there is absolutely no grainy texture. update: recently I started using Monk Fruit/erythritol blend you can find at Whole Foods and possibly other supermarkets.
+I’ve made yum-yum sauce with pure Stevia, Gentle Sweet, Swerve, Pyure, coconut sugar (yuck), liquid stevia, cane sugar… and probably some other sweeteners but my favorite is the erythritol stevia confectioners blend because there is absolutely no grainy texture. update: recently I started using Monk Fruit/erythritol blend you can find at Whole Foods and possibly other supermarkets.

-Warning, if you use a granulated sweetener instead of a powdered sweetener you MUST grind them into a powder first unless they will dissolve in the warm butter.
+Warning, if you use a granulated sweetener instead of a powdered sweetener you MUST grind it into a powder first unless the sweetener will dissolve in the warm butter, granulated erythritol will not.
 Grainy texture sauce is not good!
 So, trust me on this.
-Grind it first or use confectioners style sweeteners!
+Grind it first or use confectioners/powdered type sweeteners!
 Don’t forget to pin this recipe!
-And check out some other posts on this site, such as How to fight inflammation!
+Check out some other posts on this site:

 - 1 tablespoon melted butter